-Diet changes can also help to improve kidney function and prevent further damage.
-If kidney damage progresses to full kidney failure, dialysis becomes necessary.
-Kidney failure is a dangerous condition and these patients are usually advised to avoid pregnancy all together.
+Diet changes can also help improve kidney function and prevent further damage.
+If kidney damage progresses to total kidney failure, dialysis becomes necessary.
+Kidney failure is a dangerous condition, and these patients are usually advised to avoid pregnancy altogether.
 Fortunately, this would be extremely rare to occur in pregnancy.

 Preeclampsia is a pregnancy-related condition that occurs for some women after 20 weeks of pregnancy and causes blood vessels to constrict (4).
 It is thought to begin in the placenta with narrowing blood vessels, causing decreased blood flow.
 This causes your blood pressure to rise and for you to retain water.

 Reduced blood flow from narrow blood vessels can also affect the function of the kidneys, liver, and brain.

 Untreated preeclampsia can lead to more serious conditions such as eclampsia which is preeclampsia and seizures, stroke, or kidney disease.

 When To Watch For It

 Symptoms of Preeclampsia:

 Often preeclampsia has no noticeable symptoms and is only detected by protein in your urine or elevated blood pressure at your doctor’s visit.
 Other times it comes on suddenly, and symptoms are apparent.
-However, the symptoms mimic normal pregnancy ailments and may be difficult to discern.
+However, the symptoms mimic typical pregnancy ailments and may be difficult to discern.